-In my home this chicken curry reigns supreme.
-It’s by far my kids favourite curry.
-And when I eat it, I just keep going back for more and more and MORE.
-It’s crammed full of flavour yet mild enough for young children to enjoy.
-And the sauce, oh the sauce!
-The coconut milk and mango duo are bringing allll the surprising, tropical vibes to a regular Indian curry sauce.
-And if you are a mango lover - well this is FOR SURE the curry for you.
+Particularly, if you are a mango lover, this is FOR SURE the curry for you.
 And you can cook this beauty on the stove or in the slow cooker, instructions for both can be found in the recipe.
 I just can’t say enough good things about this mango chicken curry, except to say MAKE IT.
 Please!

-See how to adapt this recipe for your family here >
+Wondering how to adapt this recipe for your family?
+See here >

-Try to use mangoes that aren’t overly-ripe.
+Try to use mangoes that are ripe but not overly-ripe.
 The curry will still taste great if they are, but the mango will be mushy when you chop it, so you won’t get clean dices.
+Plus, when you cook it the mango won’t hold its shape.
+If you want to shave more time off the prep of this cook, you can use a large pack of diced mango instead, a 450g / 15.9 pack ideally.

 And if you haven’t yet seen the mango glass trick, watch my video above for the easiest and best way to prepare mango for cooking.